Ruach/ruach.github.io/_posts/2021-06-04-O3-CPU-commit.markdown

 of way entries in one set mapped to current request's address, it can find whether the cache already contains the cache block mapped to current request address.

-Also, note that it returns nullptr when there is no cache hit, but returns existing CacheBlk mapped to the request.
+Also, note that it can return nullptr when there is no cache hit.
-Therefore, by checking the returned CacheBlk of the findBlock function, it can distinguish cache hit and miss.
+Therefore, by checking the returned CacheBlk as a result of the findBlock function, it can distinguish cache hit and miss.
-When the cache hit happens, it invokes touch function of the replacementPolicy to update the replacement policy associated with current CacheBlk.
+When the cache hit happens,
+it invokes touch function of the replacementPolicy to update the replacement policy associated with current CacheBlk.

-### Cache maintenance
+### access2: handling cache maintenance packet
 Let's go back to the access function.
 After the accessBlock function returns, it checks types of the packet.